Fort Ala Nova: Location

 Schwechat is located on the north-eastern edge of the Vienna Basin at the outlet of the Schwechat river into the Danube and was named after this river.
 In the north-west, the city has grown together with Vienna in recent decades and borders directly on the 11th district of Vienna (Simmering).

 The town is situated in a favourable location in terms of transport at the intersection of two important routes.
 In Schwechat, the route along the Danube is intersected by a route coming from the Leitha near Deutsch Brodersdorf, via Moosbrunn and Himberg and further along the Danube and its neighbouring floodplains to the north to Groß-Enzersdorf.
 There is evidence of settlement in the region since the Neolithic period.
-Over a period of around 6000 years, a conurbation with 16 large settlement areas developed over a length of just five kilometres.
+Over a period of around 6000 years, a conurbation with 16 large settlement areas developed over a length of just 5 km.
 This is evidenced by archaeological sites on both sides of the Schwechat bottomlands.

 Schwechat is crossed by a total of five streams: